wfischer1/decodevin/docs/gettingstarted/GettingStarted.md

 Click on it.

-As there is no valid certificate, you most likely will have to accept the certificate warnings before you see the screen.
+Maybe you get certificate warnings again.
+If so accept these.

 You should get this screen: